Free life insurance quotes in minutes

 Schizophrenia

 Life insurance companies generally view schizophrenia as a high-risk condition.
-When applying for life insurance with schizophrenia, you’ll likely answer questions about when you were diagnosed, to what extent it affects your activities of daily living, what your treatment consists of, and whether you’re able to work full-time.
+When applying for life insurance, you’ll likely answer questions about when you were diagnosed, to what extent it affects your activities of daily living, what your treatment consists of, and whether you’re able to work full-time.

-It’s possible to qualify for term life insurance with mild schizophrenia, but you’ll pay more in premiums than someone without this condition.
-On the other hand, it can be difficult to qualify for life insurance if you have schizophrenia that prohibits daily function.
+It’s possible to qualify for traditional life insurance with mild schizophrenia, but you’ll pay more in premiums than someone without this condition.
+On the other hand, it can be difficult to qualify if you have schizophrenia that prohibits daily function.

 If you’re managing schizophrenia and seeking life insurance, it will be best to speak with an independent broker who will be able to compare life insurance quotes for you and find the best type of policy.
 At Policygenius, our experts are licensed in all 50 states and can walk you through the entire life insurance buying process while offering transparent, unbiased advice.